Skip to Main Content

 3. To encourage and provide a deeper level of assistance for patrons (transformational experiences)

 b.
 Job descriptions/responsibilities: We have found that if a duty specifies "reference" but does not describe what this means, it is left up to an interpretation that may exclude some services, such as virtual reference.
 Who covers the online service?
 When?
 How?
 Who roams (roving reference)?
 When and how?
 Who covers the traditional reference desk, when and how?
-How about off-site reference, places where potential patrons gather, such as legislators' coffee hours, Neighbor sites, school meetings and community events where questions may be asked and we can supply a professional/friendly response as a library representative?
+How about off-site reference, places where potential patrons gather, such as legislators' coffee hours, Neighbor sites, school meetings and community events where questions may be asked, and we can supply a professional/friendly response as a library representative?

 Delaware Library Consortium (DLC) Content for Reference Team